alfredapp/updated-third-party-python2-workflows/README.md

 | ZotHero[^2] | [Download](https://github.com/alfredapp/updated-third-party-python2-workflows/raw/main/Workflows/ZotHero.alfredworkflow) | [View](https://www.alfredforum.com/topic/11658-zothero-—-generate-zotero-citations-in-alfred/) | |
 <!-- END WORKFLOWS TABLE -->

 [^1]: Alternatives don’t depend on Python 2 but may have a different set of features.
 The ones marked `Python 3 fork` are directly based on the original.
+[Use the template](https://github.com/alfredapp/updated-third-party-python2-workflows/issues/new?template=suggest_alternative.yml) to suggest an alternative.

 [^2]: This Workflow depends on the Objective-C bridge for some of its functionality.
 Install it with `"${HOME}/.pyenv/versions/2.7.18/bin/python2.7" -m pip install PyObjC`.
 It may fail to build on Apple Silicon.